neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 1. In the Neon Console, click your username in the upper right corner and click **Account**.
 2. Under **Developer Settings**, you will see a list of issued and active API keys.
-3. To revoke the key, click **Revoke**.
+3. To revoke a key, click **Revoke**.
 The key is immediately revoked and any requests using the key will now fail.

 ### Making API calls

-Every request to the Neon API endpoints must provide an API key in the `Authorization` HTTP header.
+Every request to an Neon API endpoint must provide an API key in the `Authorization` HTTP header.
 For available endpoints, refer to the [Neon API Reference](https://neon.tech/api-reference).

-**_Note_** The next version of the Neon API is currently in preview.
+**_Note_**: The next version of the Neon API is currently in preview.
 It is partially implemented and intended for review purposes only.
 To try this version of the Neon API, refer to the [Neon API V2 reference](https://neon.tech/api-reference/v2).
 The API prefix for the the preview version of the Neon API is `https://console.neon.tech/api/v2`.
 Use this prefix when using the preview version of the Neon API.

 Let’s look at how to make a `curl` request using your Neon API key.
 We're going to use the `projects` endpoint to get a list of the projects in an account.